fp7-netide/Engine/fl-odl/README.md

 When developing with Floodlight, you must download the Floodlight source code and add your module as a new namespace.
 However, to allow you to develop independently, a POM is included that references the Floodlight project from within this project.
-You will still need to copy the source code into the Floodlight project to run it!
+It only allows you to develop/unit test.
+You still need to copy this code into the Floodlight project to run it!

 Setup Eclipse
 -------------